simasch/cqrs-meets-modern-java/README.md

-# CQRS in small with Java Records
+# CQRS Meets Modern Java

-This is an example project
+This project is used as an example for my talk.